Georgia's Old Governor's Mansion

 - In this lesson students explore how the roles of men and women changed as a side effect of the Civil War.
 Students primarily look at shifting gender roles though objects from the period.

-*The lesson plans themselves are the property of the Old Governor's Mansion in Milledgeville, Ga. and may be freely used for non-profit educational purposes only.
+*The lesson plans themselves are the property of Georgia's Old Governor's Mansion in Milledgeville, Ga. and may be freely used for non-profit educational purposes only.